DevExpress-Examples/devextreme-datagrid-custom-sorting-grouped-column/README.md

 You can implement the sorting technique in two following ways:

-1. This solution is suitable for very simple cases when paging and group summary are not used.
+1. This solution is suitable for cases when paging and group summary are not used.
 Use the [calculateGroupValue](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateGroupValue) function to sort groups.
 This function returns values that are used for sorting and displays them in group headers.
 Use the [groupCellTemplate](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#groupCellTemplate) property to revert the group header text to its initial value.
 Note that the [remoteOperations](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/remoteOperations/) property should be set to **false**.
     ![A sorted DataGrid, first solution](devextreme-datagrid-custom-sorting-grouped-column-solution-1.png)